Manually Importing Your Bank Transactions

 How should the file be formatted?

 Each bank transaction record should be on a single row in your file, with a column for each field to import.
 The first row of your file can include a header that labels each column, but it is not required.
 You can indicate if your file does not have a header row.
+You cannot have any extra lines, borders, or footers in your file.

 Do the order of the fields matter?